Life is a Highway

 Sunday, November 2, 2014

-ABA History-HBO Films: The History of the ABA
+ABA History: The History of the ABA

 The old American Basketball Association is not that different then the old American Football League.
 The National Basketball Association had around 16-18 clubs, in a country at the time of around 200M people.
 The National Football League in 1959 had twelve clubs in a country of around 150M people.
 One of the reasons why the AFL was able to establish itself because there were more cities that wanted pro football clubs than the NFL was willing to respond to.
 Similar situation as the ABA they knew there were cities ready for major league basketball clubs, that weren't in the NBA.
 Like Richmond, Lexington, Indianapolis, St. Louis, Houston, San Antonio, Denver, San Diego and others.